 “Only simpletons believe everything they’re told!
 The prudent carefully consider their steps.
 The wise are cautious and avoid danger; fools plunge ahead with reckless confidence.
 Simpletons are clothed with foolishness, but the prudent are crowned with knowledge” (Proverbs 14:15-16, 18).

 “Fools have no interest in understanding; they only want to air their own opinions” [Proverbs 18:2].

 Not only are we faced with a proliferation of foolish people, but there is also an increase of spurious reports and fake news.
 I recently read about two guys who spend their days making up fake news reports to incite their political enemies and dupe the masses.
 According Scripture, God detests this.

-To avoid being numbered among the foolish, we need to expose ourselves to the ageless wisdom of God-inspired people.
+In order to avoid being numbered among fools, we need to expose ourselves to the ageless wisdom of God-inspired people.

 “People know where to mine silver and how to refine gold.
 They know where to dig iron from the earth and how to smelt copper from rock…People know how to tear apart flinty rocks and overturn the roots of mountains.
 They cut tunnels in the rocks and uncover precious stones.
 They dam up the trickling streams and bring to light the hidden treasures.
 But do people know where to find wisdom?
 Where can they find understanding (Job 28:1-2, 9-12 )?